Comparative Data —

 Answer: a.
 Yes

-Comments: The Constitution does not provide for any matters that have to be decided by a referendum and does not regulate the matter as such.
-However, the Law 206/1989 provides that referendums may be held on important matters of public interest, upon a decision of the House of Representatives based on a proposal submitted by the Council of Ministers.
+Comments: The Law 206/1989 provides that referendums may be held on important matters of public interest, upon a decision of the House of Representatives based on a proposal submitted by the Council of Ministers.

 (Found a mistake?
 Please let us know.)